UeharaSetsuYu/Multi-view-Datasets/README.md

 ### WebKB
 It primarily comprises two views: the sparse text of the webpage content and the inbound anchor text.

+### ACM
+This dataset consists of research paper data from a database, featuring both a text feature view and a graph node view.
+For further details, please refer to the following paper: [OMC-DVM](OMC-DVM)

+### OutdoorScene
+This dataset uses images processed by different feature engineering techniques as distinct views, including GIST, HOG, LBP, and Gabor features.
+For details, please refer to the paper: [Mask-IMvC](#Mask-IMvC).

 ## Reference
 ### DCP